QEDjl-project/QEDbase.jl/README.md

 (@v1.7) pkg> add QEDbase
 ```

-or to install on Windows type
+To install the locally downloaded package on Windows, change to the parent directory and type within the Pkg prompt

 ```julia
 (@v1.7) pkg> add ./QEDbase.jl